-Whether you’re starting a podcast for the first time or are a seasoned mom podcaster, you need to know the best podcast tools.
-Below I share the 10 best podcasting tools to support you with creating a binge-worthy podcast that your listeners will look forward to each week.
-These tools are the ones that I use and recommend to my podcast launch and management clients.
+Whether you’re launching a podcast or are a seasoned podcaster, you need to know the best podcast tools.
+Below, I share the 12 best podcasting tools to help you create a binge-worthy podcast that your listeners will look forward to each week.
+These are the tools I use and recommend to my Evergreen Marketing Accelerator clients.

 With so much information available online, it can be difficult to know what you actually need to start, maintain, and grow your podcast.
 If that’s you, welcome!
 You’re in the right place.
 Continue reading to learn what podcast tools you actually need without breaking the bank.